scrapoxy/scrapoxy/docs/standard/providers/awsec2/copy_ami_to_region/index.rst

 AMI (and security groups) are restricted to a region.

-A AMI in eu-west-1 is not available in eu-central-1.
+An AMI in eu-west-1 is not available in eu-central-1.

 .. warning::
     You must create an AMI **by region**.